 Planning Permission Explained

-At Method Studio our aim throughout the planning process is to guide you every step of the way.
+At Method Studio Architecture our aim throughout the planning process is to guide you every step of the way.
 But many people are often worried about those dreaded words: planning permission!
 ‘What type of planning permission do I need, how much will it cost, will I get approval for my project?’
-Rest assured, Method Studio is always here to answer any questions about planning and this article will hopefully clear up some worries about this important stage of your project.
+Rest assured, Method Studio Architecture is always here to answer any questions about planning and this article will hopefully clear up some worries about this important stage of your architectural project.

 When do you need planning permission and how long does it take?

 The gov.uk website states that you will need planning permission if you “Build something new, make a major change to your building, such as building an extension or change the use of your building.”
-However, depending on the scale of your project, permitted development might be an option.
+However, depending on the scale of your architectural project, permitted development might be an option.
 Permitted development is appropriate in some cases if the proposed plans meet guidelines that the planning authority have previously set out.

 For other types of planning permissions, planning drawings are submitted to your local planning authority (LPA).
 From the time the application is submitted, it should usually take 8 weeks to get a decision